-Our Board of Directors has four committees: an Audit Committee, a Compensation Committee, an Executive Committee and an Ethics, Nominating and Corporate Governance Committee.
-The following table shows the current composition of each of the committees of our Board of Directors:
+Our Board has four committees: an Audit Committee, a Compensation Committee, an Executive Committee and an Ethics, Nominating and Corporate Governance Committee.
+The following table shows the current composition of each of the committees of our Board:

 Name Audit Compensation Executive Ethics, Nominating and Corporate Governance

-Name Paul W. Adelgren X
+Paul W. Adelgren X X

-Terry Lee Brubaker Х
+Terry Lee Brubaker X

-Maurice W. Coulon X Х

-Michela A. English Х
+Michela A. English X

 David Gladstone X

-Gerard Mead Х Х
+Gerard Mead X X

-John H. Outland Х
+John H. Outland X X

-Anthony W. Parker Х Х
+Anthony W. Parker X X

-Committee Chairperson
+\ Committee Chairperson

-Lead Independent Director
+\\ Lead Independent Director

-Below is a description of each committee of our Board of Directors.
+Below is a description of each committee of our Board.
 All committees other than the Executive Committee have the authority to engage legal counsel or other experts or consultants, as they deem appropriate to carry out their responsibilities.
-The Board of Directors has determined that each member of each committee meets the applicable NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to us (other than with respect to the Executive Committee, for which there are no applicable independence requirements).
+Our Board has determined that each member of each committee meets the applicable NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to us (other than with respect to the Executive Committee, for which there are no applicable independence requirements).

-The Audit Committee
+Audit Committee

-The Audit Committee oversees our corporate accounting and financial reporting process.
+The Audit Committee of our Board oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firms; determines and approves the engagement of the independent registered public accounting firms; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-During fiscal 2009, the Audit Committee during the fiscal year ended September 30, 2009.
-Alternate members of the Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member of the Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member of the Audit Committee at www.gladstonecapital.com.
+The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firm; determines and approves the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+During fiscal 2010, the Audit Committee was comprised of Messrs.
+Parker (Chairman) and Mead and Ms. English.
+Messrs.
+Adelgren, Outland, and Maurice Coulon served as alternate members of the Audit Committee during the fiscal year ended September 30, 2010.
+Mr. Coulon resigned from the Board, effective September 30, 2010.
+Alternate members of the Audit Committee entering the last fiscal year.
+The Audit Committee has a